igorrazumny/igorrazumny/README.md

 - [openai-healthcare-data-quality-audit](https://github.com/igorrazumny/openai-healthcare-data-quality-audit)
   *Portfolio Demonstration: Healthcare Data Quality Audit with OpenAI GPT-4o.*
-  *This repository shows how to use OpenAI’s GPT-4o model from Python to validate and summarize structured healthcare data./nThe notebook simulates how LLMs can support data quality audits in regulated healthcare environments.*
+  *This repository shows how to use OpenAI’s GPT-4o model from Python to validate and summarize structured healthcare data.
+The notebook simulates how LLMs can support data quality audits in regulated healthcare environments.*

 - [google-gemini-python-healthcare-demo](https://github.com/igorrazumny/google-gemini-python-healthcare-demo)
   *Portfolio demonstration: A lightweight demo calling Google Gemini 1.5 Flash from Python to generate healthcare ML content.*